BobbyRBruce/gem5-ssbse-challenge-2023/README.md

 The "ssbse-challenge-examples/x86-ubuntu-run.py" example shows a typical gem5 simulation.
 Please open and read through this file.
 Comments have been added explaining what the code does and how it may be used.

+As the simulation is running you can find a log of the terminal output in "m5out".
+This can be useful for looking to see how your simulation is doing.

 The following subsections highlight its usage.

 ### Boot then exit